 The difficulty level of the Gangabal Lake trek is moderate when comparing with other treks of the Indian Himalayas.
 The trek is considered moderate on the basis of the route, elevation gain, and terrain.
 The first stretch of the trek is rough and needs a push to gain altitude on every step.
 The route of the starting part is steep over a ridge which could be difficult for beginners and inexperienced trekkers.
 On the basis number of main factors, the trek is graded as moderate and cannot be considered an easy trek even for experienced trekkers.

 Getting a medical certificate from a registered medical officer is must before starting your trek.
 If you suffer from severe lung/heart/muscle disorders or any disease that can turn fatal, You cant take part in any trek with us.

 In case you lack the required fitness or are suffering from any disease that can turn fatal in the mountains, Himalayan Bird reserves the right to bar your participation from doing the trek without any refund/compensation.

 Trekkers are advised to focus on physical fitenss before joining us.
 Following endurances can help beginners and experienced trekkers to remain fit and explore better during the trek.

-Having travel insurance is an important protocol all trekkers should follow.
+Having trek insurance is an important protocol all trekkers should follow for trekking in Kashmir.
 The cost of the trek doesn’t include any sort of insurance.
 Trekkers/Travelers travel insurance must cover accidents, injury, illness, and death medical expenses including any related to pre-existing medical conditions, emergency repatriation including helicopter rescue and air ambulance where applicable, and personal liability.
 300 to 500 INR.
 Cost: Visit: Trek Insurance for Indian Trekkers.